-In order to bridge the gap between the 'theoretical variables' and those available, they suggested a reorganization of the available economic statistical data within the 'spirit' of the general equilibrium theory:
+In order to bridge the gap between the 'theoretical variables' and those available, Mansur and Whalley suggested a reorganization of the available economic statistical data within the 'spirit' of the general equilibrium theory (Shoven and Whalley (1984):

 In practice, benchmark equilibria are constructed from national accounts and other government data sources.
-In general, the information will be inconsistent (e.g., payments to labour from firms will not equal labour income received by households), and a number of adjustments are required to the basic data to ensure that equilibrium condition hold.
+In general, the information will be inconsistent (e.g., payments to labour from firms will not equal labour income received by households), and a number of adjustments are required to the basic data to ensure that equilibrium conditions hold.
 Some data are taken as correct and others are adjusted to be consistent in the process of generating a benchmark data set.